Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to test my memory.
+        1. As a First Time Visitor, I want to play a game that tests my memory
-        2. As a First Time Visitor, I want to be able to reminisce about the 80's.
+        2. As a First Time Visitor, I want to reminisce about the 80's.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to see if I can better my previous score.
-        2. As a Returning Visitor, I want to show my kids to let them have a feel for the decade i grew up.
-        3. As a Returning Visitor, I want to find social links to the creator.
+        2. As a Returning Visitor, I want to find social links to the creator.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added difficulty levels.
         2. As a Frequent User, I want to check to see if there are any new images, music or graphics.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme
         -   A number of 80's style colors are used to evoke a nostalgic feeling.
-Primarily the site uses a neon pink and purple pallette #000000 & #000000.
-There are accents of green for which the colour mimics old green screen monitors from the decade #000000 and yellow that matches the collectable coins of a famous video game plumber #000000
+Primarily the site uses a neon pink #F117F1  and purple pallette #8519EA.
+There are accents of green for which the colour mimics old green screen monitors from the decade #00FF66 and yellow that matches the collectable coins of a famous video game plumber #FFFB00
     -   #### Typography
         -   There are two primary fonts for the website - Press Start P2 & VT323.
 Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Both Press Start P2 and VT323 are evocative of the fonts used in video games throughout the decade.
 I have used Press Start P2 for buttons and titles and VT323 for larger pieces of text as it is easier to parse.
     -   #### Imagery